metabase/metabase/docs/users-guide/07-dashboards.md

 ### Finding dashboards

-You can also search for any dashboard (or question, collection, or pulse) by its title in the big search box at the top of Metabase.
+You can search for any dashboard (or question, collection, or pulse) by its title in the big search box at the top of Metabase.

-After a while, your team might have a lot of dashboards.
+After a while, your team might accumulate a lot of dashboards.
 To make it easier to find dashboards that your team looks at often, you can pin them to the top of a collection.
 From the collection screen, click and drag a dashboard to the top, or click on the **...** menu and select **Pin this item**.

 ![Pinning a dashboard in a collection](images/dashboards/pinning-dashboard.png)

 ### Fullscreen dashboards

-After you've made your ideal dashboard, you may want to put it on a TV to help keep your team up-to-date throughout the day.
+After you've made your ideal dashboard, you may want to put the dashboard on a TV to help keep your team up-to-date throughout the day.

 To enter fullscreen mode, click the **fullscreen** icon in the top right of the dashboard (the icon with the arrows pointing in opposite directions).